 6.3.26.aa9.3 When generated

-This primitive is generated by the SME to indicate to a non-AP STA that the HC has setup a TS in response to a higher layer protocol.
+This primitive is generated by the SME at the AP to start the AP initiated TS setup procedure.
+If the parameter validation on the parameters used in this primitive succeeds, an ADDTS Reserve Request action frame is transmitted from the AP to a non-AP STA.

 6.3.26.aa9.4 Effect of receipt

-The STA operates according to the procedures defined in 10.4.4.2.
+The STA operates according to the procedures defined in Error!
+Reference source not found..

 6.3.26.aa10 MLME-ADDTSRESERVE.confirm